KingKowa/Personal-Portfolio-MobileVersion/README.md

 2. Add "works" section and "about myself" section to the project.

+3. Add "footer" section containing the "contact form" to the project.

 ## Built With :
 Major languages : HTML5, CSS3
 Frameworks